chainflip-io/chainflip-eth-contracts/contracts/echidna/README.md

 Note: Do not add both slither and slither analyzer to poetry.
 That get installed correctly (no error or warnings) but when executing the tool it gives errors about missing packages.

 Note2: Dependencies that require the node_modules contract folder (inherited openZeppelin contracts) are not detected by Echidna throwing a nasty error.
 It doesn't understand that those dependencies are under node_modules.
-Therefore, any dependencies need to be copied to the root folder so the paths match.
+An extra remapping under the echidna configuration files is used to solved the issue.
+Therefore, a config file must always be specified.